Planets concentrate the molecules needed for creating life

 Life either began here on Earth after the development of a unique DNA, or was seeded by some kind of alien DNA carried in a comet or some other object (assuming ETs are unable to travel between the stars).
 Whichever way life began on Earth, creating life from the genetic code in DNA is easier should enough of the raw materials and molecules are concentrated in a particular region of space.
 While certain types of clays can do this (from a more electromagnetic perspective), so too can a rock the size of a planet because of its strong gravitational attraction (probably also electromagnetic in nature according to Einstein's Unified Field Theory).
 If scientists are to easily find and identify life as truly alien, we need to find planets as this is where we will find complex alien life.

 Evidence for planets can certainly be found in our solar system, of which Earth definitely does harbour living things on its surface.
 However, for the most part, the more rational scientists among us often need a little more convincing.
 Thus the aim for many scientists today is to find evidence of a planet beyond our solar system at the right distance from the parent star and of the right size if they are to give any serious credence to the idea that advanced lifeforms may exist elsewhere in the universe.

 Finding the world's first planet outside our solar system

-As of 2017, the most powerful optical, infra-red and radio telescopes on Earth cannot directly observe extrasolar planets, even of the size of Jupiter (the largest planet in our solar system).
+In 2017, the most powerful optical, infra-red and radio telescopes on Earth could not directly observe extrasolar planets, even of the size of Jupiter (the largest planet in our solar system).
 The intense glare of their parent-star and the great distance of the star from the Earth puts an unfortunate dampener on the scientists' "planet hunting" party.
 In other words, the stars are usually too bright and the planets too close and/or small to detect.
 We are at a distinct disadvantage.
 Astronomers would need a planet several times the size of Jupiter orbiting at a reasonable distance from a dimly glowing and nearby star if it is to be directly observed.